ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/_build/html/_sources/glossary.md

 ### Pipeline

-A orchestrated chain of programs that will execute the next program(s) in the chain when a program completes successfully.
+An orchestrated chain of programs that will execute the next program(s) in the chain when a program completes successfully.
 Outputs will be stored on completion of a program and will feed in as inputs to the next program(s) in the chain.

 ### Procedural Running